Skip to main content

 Clipboard entries are scoped to your profile and project.
 Never store sensitive credentials in clipboard entries.

-• Profile Isolation: Each profile has its own clipboard namespace
+• Profile Isolation: Each profile has its own clipboard and memory namespace

 • Project Scope: Entries are associated with the current project